Turmeric Supplement Benefits: More Than Inflammation Support

 Turmeric is best absorbed with a fatty meal.
 Piperine, a compound found in black pepper, also enhances turmeric absorption by 2000 percent†.
 Regular black pepper is 2-7 percent piperine, so it is estimated that ¼ teaspoon of ground black pepper is the equivalent of 10 to 35 mg of piperine†.
 Piperine has also been shown to improve the absorption of coenzyme Q10 and iron†.
 Cooper Complete Turmeric Curcumin Complex supplement is a formulation of 1000 mg curcumin (standardized to 95 percent total curcuminoids) and 10 mg BioPerine® (a patented black pepper extract that is 95 percent piperine).

-Skin is another part of the body that can become damaged due to increased inflammation†.
-In fact, many common skin conditions, such as rashes or itching, are typically a direct result of skin inflammation.
+Skin is another part of the body that can be damaged by increased inflammation†.
+Many common skin conditions, such as rashes and itching, are directly caused by skin inflammation.

-Using curcumin to control skin health has been the focus of recent studies†.
+The use of curcumin to improve skin health has been the focus of recent studies†.
 For example, one study used curcumin to improve health after UV ray exposure†, and another concerned with curcumin and healthy bacteria found positive results†.

-Turmeric is said to improve blood vessel function in addition to positively counteracting inflammation and oxidation†.
+Turmeric is reported to improve blood vessel function and to counteract inflammation and oxidative stress†.
 For a healthy heart, cholesterol levels must be kept at safe levels to ensure optimal blood flow†.
 Excessive blood lipids, such as cholesterol, lead to fat deposits building on artery walls and increasing blood pressure.
 As a result, a higher risk of heart disease is directly related to these conditions.

 In a study published in the Nutrition Journal, scientists tested the ability of turmeric to control blood lipid levels.
 Results indicate curcumin was able to reduce blood lipid levels for patients considered at risk for heart disease†.
 The patients in the study taking turmeric curcumin supplements experienced “a natural cardioprotective effect” in controlling LDL and triglyceride levels†.